alrescha79-cmd/huawei-lte-api-ts/README.md

 ## Credits

-This library is a modern TypeScript rewrite of the original [Python huawei-lte-api](https://github.com/Salamek/huawei-lte-api) by Adam Schubert.
+This library is a modern TypeScript rewrite of the original [Python huawei-lte-api](https://github.com/Salamek/huawei-lte-api).

 ## Contributing